 - Residential and non-residential properties that are connected to a Council sewer main. - Vacant land situated within 75 metres of a Council sewer main and is able to be connected to Council's sewerage supply, whether or not the property is actually connected to that sewerage supply.

-Access charges are based on the size of metered water connection with usage being calculated based on water consumption and a Sewer Discharge Factor (SDF).
-The SDF is the ratio of water consumption to the total water consumption.
-A typical value is 0.95 for non-residential and may need to be calculated for business categories that have no Guideline value.
+Access charges are based on the size of metered water connection.
+Usage is calculated based on water consumption and a Sewer Discharge Factor (SDF).